Your Guide to a Weekend in Disneyland Paris

 - Get to the parades and illuminations show early so you can get a good place to stand.

-- Take advantage of the Fastpass early in the day.
+- Take advantage of the Disney Premier Access (which replaced the FASTPASS).

 - If staying in the park, make the most of ‘Extra Magic Time’ in the morning to beat the crowds.